colin-gourlay/sundown-sessions/src/content/releases/t/the-hollies/distant-light/index.md

 ---
 ## About

-Distant Light is a release by The Hollies released in 1971-12.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Long Cool Woman (In a Black Dress).
+*Distant Light* earns its place in the Sundown Sessions catalogue through “Long Cool Woman (In a Black Dress)”, a selection that offers a direct route into The Hollies's work.

+Heard in the context of the full release, “Long Cool Woman (In a Black Dress)” is an invitation to explore beyond the track featured on the show.